julien/git-get/README.md

 ### Alternatives:

-If you just care about fetching pull requests, you can add this alias in your `.gitconfig`
+If you just need to fetch pull requests, you can add this alias in your `.gitconfig`

 ```gitconfig